 How to Troubleshoot Your Budget

-Using a budget to manage your money is key to paying off your debt.
-But, sometimes your budget may not work.
-The numbers may not match up and somehow you always manage to spend more than you budgeted for.
-Here's a secret: many problems with budgeting aren't about the actual budget at all.
-Here are some of the common reasons budgets don't work and how you can get your budget on track.
+Using a budget to manage your money is the key to paying off your debt.
+But sometimes, your budget may not work.
+There are many reasons for the budget breakdown.
+The numbers may not match up, or you may simply be spending more than you budgeted for.
+Here are some of the common reasons budgets don't work, along with ways you can get your budget back on track.

 Your Expenses Are Higher Than Your Income

 If your net income (income minus expenses) is a negative number, then you're spending more money than you make.
 The problem isn't the budget, it's your spending.
 Review each spending category and figure out which ones you can cut back on.

 This can be a difficult exercise, especially if you're overspending in areas that make you feel comfortable.
 However, learning to live within your means will put you in a much better financial position.

 You Don't Have Enough Money Budgeted for Some Categories